ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 = PixelYourSite 5.0.5.2 =

-* Quick fix for a small error with our previous release (we didn't included all the files)
+* Quick fix for a small error with our previous release (we didn't include all the files)

 = PixelYourSite 5.0.5 =